 OP 2 - Processing Members of the Family Class [PDF].

 If there is any doubt as to whether your marriage is legal in the place where it occurred, it is your responsibility to prove that it is legal in that place.

-Citizenship and Immigration Canada might recognize your relationship as a common-law or conjugal relationship for sponsorship purposes.
+Immigration, Refugees and Citizenship Canada might recognize your relationship as a common-law or conjugal relationship for sponsorship purposes.

 If your marriage meets the requirements above, and you want to sponsor your spouse for immigration, your spouse must be at least 18 years old at the time that you apply to sponsor him or her.